 On the school bus the next day, Bobby Joe Buchanan would tell us what he had learned from Walter Cronkite on TV.
 Kennedy had said something.
 Khrushchev had said something else.
 Something about a deadline.
 A point of no return.
 Nothing hopeful.

-The next day, he brought a transistor radio, and we listened in silence on the way to school, then again on the way back.
+The following day, Bobby Joe brought a transistor radio, and we listened in silence on the way to school, then again on the way back.
 We heard somber male voices, fading in and out, scratchy.
 What was that last thing he said?
 Turn it up!

-One day after school, we drove over to see my dad's best friend, M.C.
-Herring.
-I don't know why.
-His wife Louise, who always looked sad even when she smiled, met us on her front step, and she said hello, and looked even sadder and shook her head slowly and peered over us and across a pasture to a line of pines and said, "All day long I been looking out yonder expecting to see a mushroom cloud."
+One day during this nightmare, we drove over to see my dad's best friend.
+His wife, who always looked sad even when she smiled, met us on her front step, and she said hello, and looked even sadder and shook her head slowly and peered over us and across a pasture to a line of pines and said, "All day long I been looking out yonder expecting to see a mushroom cloud."

 My mom said, "One time last night I heard some kind of rumble and it scared the daylights out of me."

 Even so, I could not feel the grownups' fear.
-As grownups, they had no choice but to believe in our survival and somehow ensure it.
+As parents, they had no choice but to believe in our survival and somehow ensure it.
 "Our children will not die in this thing."

 Inside, though, I bet they weren't grownups at all.
 I bet they were scared shitless.
 I bet they prayed till their throats were raw, all the while knowing that God has little power in the Atomic Age, that once we had plucked the atom's apple from the tree, we were on our own.